GeospatialPython/pyshp/README.txt

 >>> w = shapefile.Writer(shapeType=1)

+or we can use the constants as explained above:

+>>> w = shapefile.Writer(shapefile.POINT)

+As you can see, specifying the shapeType argument explicitly isn't necessary.

 >>> w.shapeType
 1

-OR you can set it after the Writer is created:
+OR you can set it after the Writer is created by changing the property:

 >>> w.shapeType = 3